Max-Derner/python-lessons/Lesson_00/02_variables.md

 ```

 # No value
-You've got `NoneType`, in other languages you'll have seen `null` or `void`.
+You've got `None`, in other languages you'll have seen `null` or `void`.
 It's what you get when there ain't nothing to give.
 Declare it by assigning `None`:
 ```
 my_none_type = None